Marple, Greater Manchester: Transport

-Roads

 The town lies along the A626, which runs between Glossop and Heaton Chapel.
 It has a junction in the centre of Marple with the B6101, which heads south to New Mills.

 Education

 Education in Marple is run by Stockport Metropolitan Borough Council.

 There are two primary schools, the secondary Marple Hall School which occupies the site of the ancestral home of the Bradshaw-Isherwood family.
 Marple Sixth Form College (formerly Ridge Danyers College) offers courses to young people and adults.
 There is also an independent school and nursery, Brabyns Preparatory School.

 Sport

 Marple Rugby Club has three adult teams, and a "Marple Minis Rugby" outfit with teams from age 7 to 17.